Turkuaz (band): History

-Turkuaz originally formed out of Boston's Berklee College of Music scene in 2008, releasing the Dollar Store demo album while many of its members were still attending the university.
+Turkuaz originally formed out of Boston's Berklee College of Music scene in 2008, releasing the Dollar Store demo album while many of its members were still attending Berklee.
 After relocating to New York City, they released their self-titled debut album in 2011.
 Within the same year, they also released their sophomore album, Zerbert.
-Their third studio album, Digitonium, a concept album composed to synchronize with The Sword in the Stone, was released in 2015.
+Their third studio album, Digitonium, a concept album composed to synchronize with Disney's The Sword in the Stone, was released in 2015.

 The band did three performances of the music of Paul McCartney and Wings with original band member Denny Laine in 2018.

 Turkuaz's fourth studio album, Life in the City, was released in 2018.

 In 2020, Turkuaz released their first live concert film entitled None's a Ton, along with an audio soundtrack.

 After collaborating with Jerry Harrison of Talking Heads in the studio, Turkuaz was asked to participate in a 40th anniversary tour celebrating Remain in Light with Harrison and Talking Head's session guitarist Adrian Belew.
 The tour had been postponed due to the COVID-19 pandemic and was originally set to resume in 2021.

 On November 2, 2021, seven band members announced via social media that they were leaving the band to focus on other projects.
 Over the next year, all former band members became involved in several different projects.
 In March 2022, Ghost Light announced former Turkuaz bassist Taylor Shell would be joining their band.
 In July 2022, the seven members that left Turkuaz formed a new band, Cool Cool Cool.
-They played their first show at the Brooklyn Bowl on September 17th, 2022.
+They played their first show at the Brooklyn Bowl on September 17, 2022.
 In September 2022, Turkuaz released two final studio albums, Paradiso and Apollyon.
 The albums were recorded prior to the band's dissolution, with founding members Dave Brandwein and Taylor Shell deciding to release the albums after the departure of the rest of the band.

-In November 2022, Jerry Harrison and Adrian Belew announced a North American tour celebrating the Talking Heads album Remain in Light, with Cool Cool Cool as the supporting act.
+In November 2022, Jerry Harrison and Adrian Belew announced a North American tour celebrating the Talking Heads album Remain in Light, with the members of Cool Cool Cool comprising most of the band, as well as being the supporting act.

 In December 2022, Dave Brandwein released his debut solo album, Sleeping Sun, Waking Moon, under the pseudonym Band For Sale.